Freeport and Net Zero transport Thematic Doctoral Pathways doctoral training programme

 It is essential to decarbonise transport and logistics, one of the largest sources of greenhouse-gases emission, to save the planet.
 The big question to researchers, and indeed to humanity, is how to decarbonise transport and logistics effectively, while embedding good and fair practice for the long term.

-LJMU’s Freeport and Net Zero transport Thematic Doctoral Pathways doctoral training programme is established to train thought leaders to help answering this question.
+LJMU’s Freeport and Net Zero transport Thematic Doctoral Pathways doctoral training programme is established to train thought leaders to help to answer this question.
 As part of the programme, we are offering six full PhD scholarships (UK or international) to develop two cohorts of researchers who can apply their core skills in AI/ computational intelligence/ operational research/ IoT sensors/ engineering and science to tackle transport/logistics decarbonisation, with a special focus on UK freeports.
 These will be the first cohorts of their kind.

 Successful candidates will work together as a team and will be supported by a supervision team of 19 LJMU academics from all five faculties at LJMU, 9 industry/public authority partners and 9 overseas universities.